Homemade Pesto with Walnuts

 Can I freeze this pesto?

 This pesto freezes very well.
-To freeze, I use Ziploc bags.
+An easy way to freeze is to use a plastic bag (freezer bags).
 If you do this, make sure to measure out the pesto before adding it to the bags.
 This way you can defrost the amount you need when needed.
 It’s important to push out all the extra air in the bag before placing them in the freezer.

 To freeze smaller portions of pesto for adding to soups or sauces.
 Fill ice cube trays with the pesto and freeze.
 When ready, remove the frozen pesto cubes from the ice cube tray and place them into a freezer bag.
 Frozen pesto keeps for up to 6 months in the freezer.